bridgecrewio/checkov/docs/2. Basics/Reviewing Scan Results.md

 layout: default
 published: true
 title: Reviewing Scan Results
-order: 6
+order: 3
 ---

-The results of Checkov scans can be viewed in CLI, JSON or JUnit
+The results of Checkov scans can be viewed in CLI, JSON, or JUnit

 ## Scan Result Sample (CLI)